 Use of the frozen semen should be carefully planned to maximize the chances for pregnancy.
-Your partner should meet with her physician prior to treatment to identify possible barriers to successful conception and pregnancy.
+Your partner should meet with a provider prior to treatment to identify possible barriers to successful conception and pregnancy.
 While intrauterine insemination may be used for samples with good post-thaw counts and motilities, assisted reproductive techniques such as in vitro fertilization (IVF) may be recommended if the concentration and/or motility are very low, or if there are female problems identified.
 There does not appear to be any increased risk of birth defects, miscarriage, or tubal pregnancies using frozen-thawed sperm.

 The following are current charges for sperm banking (subject to change).

 Semen processing (freezing) per ejaculate: $110

 Transport of the sample to Reprotech and storage fees while at Reprotech will be additional charges (contact Reprotech for current pricing).